London gallery opens space dedicated to live art

 The Tanks also features more established visual artists Suzanne Lacy and Lis Rhodes to help viewers to understanding the history behind live art and performance.

-"We really wanted to set the older generations of artists ... in dialogue with what the youngest artists in the programme are doing," Tate curator of contemporary art Catherine Wood told Reuters.
+"We really wanted to set the older generations of artists ... in dialogue with what the youngest artists in the program are doing," Tate curator of contemporary art Catherine Wood told Reuters.

 "Performance isn't just this thing that has been invented just now, and even though it's about inhabiting the immediate moment, it hasn't just emerged.
 It's got a long history," she added.